mgarriott/FreezeWatch/README.md

     bundle install
     bundle exec rake install

-*If you experience any issues with installation please read the sections below*
+*If you experience any issues with installation, please read the sections below.*

 ### Compatibility ###